 Encompassing the upper-most stretches of the United Kingdom, Scotland is a fairytale land of mountains, glacial glens, lochs, and a gloriously serpentine coastline—all ripe for weeks of outdoor exploration.
 And while the area only has two official national parks, the entire wilderness of Scotland is open to anyone, provided it’s accessed via non-motorized means.

-Thanks to the Land Reform Act of 2003, any land—public or private—can be explored by foot, bike, or horseback, provided you follow the Scottish Outdoor Access Code, which basically dictates that you leave no trace.
+Thanks to the Land Reform Act of 2003, any land—public or private—can be explored by foot, bike, or horseback, provided you follow the Scottish Outdoor Access Code, which basically dictates that you care for the environment by leaving no trace, respecting the rights of others and taking responsibility for your own actions.
 That means an intrepid backpacker could spent weeks on the trails, partnered with a few overnight stays in top cities like Glasgow and Edinburgh, as well as a few hop-scotch stops in the countless scenic towns scattered throughout the land

 To help orient you, here’s a quick hit on Scotland’s two national parks.